erdesigns-eu/Delphi-OBD/README.md

 For a guided scaffold that wires the new non-visual components to the Skia-based controls, see [QuickStart.md](QuickStart.md).

 Hands-on samples live under [examples/](examples/).
-Each folder contains a full Delphi project (DPR + PAS + DFM) for serial, Bluetooth, WiFi, FTDI, simple, and advanced dashboards you can open and run immediately.
+Each folder contains a full Delphi project (DPR + PAS + DFM) for minimal connect/read/clear workflows along with serial, Bluetooth, WiFi, FTDI, simple, and advanced dashboards you can open and run immediately.

 Feel free to help out!